 It is currently the largest social media platform on this planet, with roughly 2.93 billion monthly active users, data taken from the first quarter of 2022.

-Unlike LinkedIn or Twitter with a specific target segment, Facebook grew big because it doesn’t limit to any group but reaches out to a variety of people, catering to many types of needs and content, incorporating numerous different media aspects.
+Unlike LinkedIn or Twitter with a specific target segment, Facebook grew big because it isn’t limited to any group but reaches out to a variety of people, catering to many types of needs and content, incorporating numerous different media aspects.

 The Role Of PWA In The Future